Header 640x

 chinese man and japanese man counting

-To compress a long history into a much, much sorter one, modern Japanese comes from three different sources.
+To compress a long history into a much, much shorter one, modern Japanese comes from three different sources.
 Many words are from the original Japanese language, which is called Wago 和語 or Yamato-kotoba 大和言葉.
 Other words originate from Chinese, called Kango 漢語, and the rest, called Gairaigo 外来語, are foreign words (that are not Kango) that have slipped into the language over time.
 To oversimplify, modern Japanese is a mix of all three.

 Because of that history, there are two primary ways to count in Japanese now.
 As you might be able to guess, one comes from the Wago system while the other comes from Kango and the Chinese counting system.
 Let's compare them, 1 through 10.